veddevv/vgde/README.md

-# vgde
+# vgde (Video Game Data Explorer)

 This Python script fetches and displays information about video games using the RAWG API.
 Simply enter the name of a game, and the script will provide details such as the game's release date, rating, description, and background image.

 ## Features
-- Fetches game information from the RAWG API.
+- Fetches game information from the RAWG API
-- Displays game name, release date, rating, description, and background image.
+- Displays game name, release date, rating, description, and background image
-- User-friendly prompts for game search.
+- Supports both command-line arguments and interactive input mode
-- Error handling for network issues, invalid input, and missing RAWG API key.
+- Error handling for network issues, invalid input, and missing API key
+- Developer mode for detailed logging and debugging information
+- HTML tag stripping for cleaner description display
-- Improved logging configuration for better debugging.
+- Truncation of long descriptions for better readability
-- Graceful handling of non-integer request timeout values.
+- Custom timeout configuration via environment variables

 ## Requirements
 - Python 3.x